-Farmers shall be encouraged to join efforts for having a greater impact of their activities, for both pre- and post-harvest operations: common utilization of animal traction, establishment of village savings and loss associations (VSLAs), common utilization of storage facilities or produce conditioning and trade activities.
+Farmers shall be encouraged to join efforts for having a greater impact of their activities, for both pre- and post-harvest operations: common utilization of animal traction, establishment of village savings and loss associations (VSLAs), common utilization of drying and storage facilities or produce conditioning and trade activities.

-3.3 Creation of employment opportunities.
+3.3 Creation of employment opportunities and safety nets.